- Student Life Menu

 - Regular “walk-throughs" to make sure the suites common areas are kept in a safe and sanitary condition;

-- Monthly health and safety inspections of the entire suite, including individual bedrooms;
+- At least three (3) monthly health and safety inspections of the entire suite, including individual bedrooms each semester;

 - New York State fire safety inspections of the entire suite, including individual bedrooms.